 We believe that potential sellers of target businesses will view the fact that our management team has successfully negotiated a business combination for Northern Genesis Acquisition I as a positive factor in considering whether or not to enter into a business combination with us.
 Notwithstanding the foregoing, past performance of our management team or Northern Genesis Acquisition I is not a guarantee either (i) that we will be able to identify a suitable candidate for our initial business combination or (ii) of success with respect to any business combination we may consummate.
-You should not rely on the historical record of our management team or Northern Genesis Acquisition I is performance.
+You should not rely on the historical record of our management team or Northern Genesis Acquisition I's performance as indicative of our future performance.